-Indonesia was rattled by more than 11,500 earthquakes last year,
+Indonesia was rocked by more than 11,000 earthquakes in the year 2018

 The archipelago was hit by 11,557 temblors in 2018, with 297 of them packing a magnitude of more than 5 on the Richter scale, according to data from the Meteorology, Climatology and Geophysics Agency.